Spin-polarized electron beam generation in the colliding-pulse injection scheme

 To enable LWFA-based spin-dependent process investigations, which could also benefit high-energy lepton colliders~\cite{moortgat2008polarized, shiltsev2021modern}, it is crucial to develop all-optical methods for the controlled and reliable generation of highly polarized electron beams.
 Recently, theoretical schemes based on the collision of an ultrarelativistic electron beam with a tailored laser pulse have been proposed as a possible source of spin-polarized electron beams induced by hard-photon emissions in the strong-field QED regime~\cite{Seipt_2018, li2019ultrarelativistic, Chen_2019, Seipt_2019, geng2020spin, Xue2022} or by helicity transfer~\cite{li2022helicity}.
 However, the above methods require high-power and high-intensity laser pulses and are unsuitable for operating at a high-repetition rate.

 In order to generate a high-current spin-polarized electron beam, Wen \textit{et al.} have put forward a scheme based on the laser-wakefield acceleration of pre-polarized plasma electrons with a density down ramp for injection~\cite{wen2019polarized}.
 With 3D particle-in-cell (PIC) simulations, this method was shown to deliver 0.31~kA electron beams with 90.6\% spin polarization by using a $2.1 \times 10^{18}\text{ W/cm}^2$ tens femtoseconds laser pulse with approximately 2.2~TW power~\cite{wen2019polarized}.
-In the scheme by Wen \textit{et al.}, a pre-polarized plasma is first produced via laser-induced molecular photodissociation, a method successfully employed in experiments to generate a high-density electron-spin-polarized plasma~\cite{rakitzis2003spin_science, sofikitis2017spin_PRL, sofikitis2018spin_PRL}.
+In the scheme by Wen \textit{et al.}, \bl{a pre-polarized plasma is first produced via laser-induced molecular photodissociation, a method successfully employed in experiments to generate a high-density electron-spin-polarized gas with densities from $10^{16}\mathrm{cm}^{-3}$ to $10^{19}\mathrm{cm}^{-3}$~\cite{rakitzis2003spin_science, sofikitis2017spin_PRL, sofikitis2018spin_PRL}.